estebantechdev/dev-environment-setup/Steps to add an animated GIF to a GitHub repository.md

 ## Add the tags to the repository

-On GitHub add teh tags to tell the potential visitors what the repository is all about.
+On GitHub add the tags to tell the potential visitors what the repository is all about.

 ## Record the app or web app in the repos

 ### Modify the screen resolution to a 16 x 9 format

-For example, in Cinnamon, go to System Settings, go to Dsplay.
+For example, in Cinnamon, go to System Settings, go to Display.
 Change the resolution to 1920 x 1080 (16:9)

 ### For Desktop or Terminal applications record with SimpleSCreenRecoder